Summer Camps

 Impressions

-27.07. – 09.08.2025
+Berlin, 27.07. – 09.08.2025

-The ASF summer camp takes place in cooperation with the International Youth Meeting Centre of the Documentation Centre for Nazi Forced Labour in Berlin Schöneweide.
-The project focuses on the preparation of a photo exhibition on the topic of Nazi forced labour and a search for traces at former camp and production sites in Berlin-Schöneweide and the surrounding area.
+The summer camp takes place in cooperation with the International Youth Meeting Centre of the Nazi Forced Labour Documentation Centre.
+At the core of the project there will be a preparation of a photo exhibition on the topic of NS-forced labour and an exploration of the former camp and production sites in Berlin Schöneweide and its surroundings.

 Summer camp in Weimar-Buchenwald, Germany